RuksheshTalwar/java-functional-programming/README.md

 # java-functional-programming

-Doing Functional programmin in Java
+Doing Functional programming in Java
 # Functional Interfaces and using Stream API
 Consumers
 Function